-Where The Cash At: R. Kelly Is Being Accused Of Hiding Hundreds Of Thousands Of Dollars In Childhood Friend’s Bank Account
+Where The Cash At: R. Kelly Accused Of Hiding Hundreds Of Thousands Of Dollars In Childhood Friend’s Bank Account

-R. Kelly Is Being Accused Of Stashing Hundreds of Thousands of Dollars
+R. Kelly Is Accused Of Stashing Hundreds of Thousands of Dollars

 According to The Blast, R. Kelly is being accused by prosecutors of hiding a boatload of cash in his childhood friend’s bank accounts.

-Court documents show that prosecutors believe the R&B legend is flat out lying about being broke and that he has been diverting his music royalty payments to a third party.
+Court documents show that prosecutors believe the R&B singer is flat out lying about being broke and that he has been diverting his music royalty payments to a third party.

 Prosecutors state:

-“the defendant’s contention that he has “almost no financial resources” is also misleading.
+“The defendant’s contention that he has “almost no financial resources” is also misleading.
 In fact, the defendant continues to receive hundreds of thousands of dollars in connection with royalties he is owed for his music.

 The government’s investigation has revealed that earlier this year, the defendant re-directed those royalties to the bank account of a childhood friend.
 Regardless of where those funds are being held, however, they belong to the defendant and, at any time, the defendant can redirect those funds – and future royalty proceeds earned – to an account in his name.”

 If true, things could get even uglier for Kelly as he sits in jail already facing a slew of other charges.